Breakpoints

 Responsive Props

-All style props are responsive by default.
+All style props can handle responsive objects by default.
+Change the screensize to see the colors update.

 Responsive Presets